chimochio/civng/README.md

 * Basic terrain types, with some of them impassable.
 * Map scrolling.
 * Turns, with limited movements in each one.
-* Active unit is colored.
+* Active unit is colored and its reachable cells are highlighted in yellow.

 ## Requirements